Understanding AI Communication

 - Get guidance without code implementation

-- Explore multiple solution approaches
+- Explore multiple solution approaches with reasoning

 - Understand trade-offs and implications

-- Reference discussion insights in prompts
+- Reference discussion insights in follow-up prompts

 - Iterate based on discussion feedback